Easy Small Batch Refrigerator Bread and Butter Pickles

 Cucumbers — I like to use small pickling cucumbers as they will easily fit in the jars, and are the perfect size to use on sandwiches.

 Sugar — Sugar is necessary for creating the pickling liquid so don’t be alarmed at the amount used.
-It is part of the preservation process.
+It’s what gives these refrigerator pickles their characteristic sweetness.

-This recipe begins with sliced cucumbers and onions.
+This bread and butter pickle recipe begins with sliced cucumbers and onions.
 You’ll soak them in salt water for 1-3 hours in the fridge.
 This pulls some of the moisture out of the cukes, allowing them to more readily absorb the flavors of the pickle brine.

-Heat the brine until sugar is dissolved and it is just to a simmer.
-Then pour into the jars over the pickles while still warm.
+Heat the vinegar mixture over medium heat until sugar is dissolved.
+Then pour the brine over the veggies in the jars while still warm.

 FAQs